-In 2013 the school celebrated its 75th anniversary.
-We held a special event where we dug up the time capsule and displayed its contents together with photos and memorabilia from years gone by.
+Back in 2013 the school celebrated its 75th anniversary, by holding a special event where we dug up the time capsule and displayed its contents together with photos and memorabilia from years gone by.

-The time capsule has now been buried again, with extra items chosen by the School Council.
+The time capsule was then buried again with extra items chosen by the School Council.